-Despite these challenges, which also apply to other jurisdictions, Jersey has enjoyed continued confidence over the last 12 months from investors from around the globe seeking to estab- lish investment holding structures, including those seeking to benefit from Jersey's status as a well-regulated jurisdiction and top-tier credentials arising out of reviews by OECD, ECOFIN and MONEYVAL.
-Jersey's reputation means sustained use of Jersey companies and trust structures by North American, Middle Eastern, South East Asian and other investors, regardless of the direction in which those vehicles face, in terms of investment interests or objectives.
+Despite these challenges, which also apply to other jurisdictions, Jersey has enjoyed continued confidence over the last 12 months from investors from around the globe seeking to establish investment holding structures, including those seeking to benefit from Jersey's status as a well-regulated jurisdiction with top-tier credentials arising out of reviews by OECD, ECOFIN and MONEYVAL.
+Jersey's reputation means sustained use of Jersey companies and trust structures by North American, Middle Eastern, South East Asian and other investors, regardless of the direction in which those vehicles face in terms of investment interests or objectives.

-ESG (including ESG-linked pricing structures) continued to be one of the main themes during 2022 and Carey Olsen has been at the forefront of activity in Jersey.
+Environmental, social and governance ("ESG") investing (including ESG-linked pricing structures) continued to be one of the main themes in 2023.